José Méndez: Injury and recovery: 1914–1928

 During the winters, Méndez returned to pitching in the Cuban League in 1920/21.
 He pitched for the 1923/24 Santa Clara Leopards team that is considered the most dominant in the history of Cuban baseball; other members of that team included Oscar Charleston, Alejandro Oms, Dobie Moore, Bill Holland, and Eustaquio Pedroso.

 Méndez won his last game in Cuba on January 21, 1927.
-Less than two years later, he was dead at the age of 43.
+Less than two years later, he was dead at the age of 43, most likely of tuberculosis.
 His career Cuban League record was 76–28, and he ranks first all-time in career winning percentage (minimum of 40 wins) with .731.